bluexinyu/xinyu_blog/content/english/about.md

 ## Education

-I’m now a Master student and a graduate teaching assistant in Communication at [Kent](https://www.kent.edu/comm).
-I spent four years in [Zhongnan University of Economics and Law](https://www.topuniversities.com/universities/zhongnan-university-economics-law) on earning my BA in Bussiness Administration.
-I was also an exchange student in [National Taipei University](https://en.wikipedia.org/wiki/National_Taipei_University) from 2018 – 2019.
+I’m now a Master's student and a graduate teaching assistant in Communication at [Kent](https://www.kent.edu/comm).
+I spent four years in [Zhongnan University of Economics and Law](https://www.topuniversities.com/universities/zhongnan-university-economics-law) on earning my BA in Business Administration.
+I was also an exchange student at [National Taipei University](https://en.wikipedia.org/wiki/National_Taipei_University) from 2018 – 2019.

 ## Who am I

 I possess a strong aptitude for self-learning and the ability to marshal resources effectively to achieve my objectives.
-As a first-generation college student from a quaint town in China, I work hard to be admitted by one of the top universities in China .
-My parents are both Xiagang workers (the Chinese style of laying off workers).
-This personal connection inspired me to undertake a project that delves into the silence and communicative practices of xiagang within the family.
+As a first-generation college student from a quaint town in China, I work hard to be admitted to one of the top universities in China.
+To further enhance my understanding and research skills, I pursued an academically rigorous program at [Kent State University](https://www.kent.edu/comm/faculty-staff) in the United States.
+A graduate assistantship there eased my financial strain and provided vital research and teaching experience.

 For me, research is not just an academic endeavor; it's a journey of self-exploration.

 I am an INFP.
-I have a strong associative ability, which always  help me quickly relate one concept to another.
+I have a strong associative ability, which always helps me quickly relate one concept to another.
 I am not satisfied with superficial answers and will dig deeper to understand the core of an issue.